karloconk/Tora/README.md

-# Tora
+# ⚔ Tora

-## Game information:

-* Tora is a Pc based 3rd person table top like RPG released for steam
+## 🔮 High Concept

+* Tora is a table-top, adventure RPG where the player takes control of one of the different heroes and gets a shot at relinquishing evil from Tora, thus becoming it's new Champion.
+Made for PC, released on Steam.

+## 💔 Known Issues

+* None

-## About:
+## 🧐 Special Notices:

-* Developed as a Team of four for Videogames topic at Tec de Monterrey.
+* Developed as a Team of four for Videogames topic at Tec de Monterrey, released on Steam as part of the topic.
+* Link to the game: https://store.steampowered.com/app/984260/Tora/